Ememem: Art

 In addition to their street art, they have created additional commissions for exhibitions, some of which have been purchased by art collectors.

 Ememem describes their art as flacking, a self-coined neologism derived from the French flaque, meaning "puddle" or "pool".
 They have cited Célébration du sol by Jean Dubuffet as an influence.
+Flacking, Ememem said, is "a free and low-tech repair process", and a way of transforming damaged urban spaces into "poetic spaces".

 Personal life

 Ememem is French and lives in Lyon, where they are known as le chirurgien des trottoirs, "the pavement surgeon" or "the surgeon of the sidewalks".
 They told Ynet that the name "Ememem" refers to the sound of their moped, which they ride when they go to create a mosaic.
 They work at night to remain anonymous, and their identity is unknown; their work is generally found at dawn.
 They have refused requests for in-person or radio interviews, and declined to state their age or gender.
 They share images of their work on Instagram with the account "@ememem.flacking", which had more than 169,000 followers as of 28 May 2023.